ksug-ai/amazon-bedrock-summarizer/README.md

-# AWS Bedrock PDF Summarizer Demo
+# Amazon Bedrock PDF Summarizer Demo

 This project showcases how to use **Amazon Bedrock** with **LangChain** to summarize a PDF using foundation models like Claude v2.